1989 Tiananmen Square protests and massacre: Death of Hu Yaobang

-When Hu Yaobang suddenly died of a heart attack on 15 April 1989, students reacted strongly, most of them believing that his death was related to his forced resignation.
+When Hu Yaobang suddenly died of a heart attack on 15 April 1989, students reacted strongly, most believing his death was related to his forced resignation.
 Hu's death provided the initial impetus for students to gather in large numbers.
-On university campuses, many posters appeared eulogizing Hu, calling for honoring Hu's legacy.
+On university campuses, many posters appeared eulogizing Hu, calling for honouring Hu's legacy.
 Within days, most posters were about broader political issues, such as corruption, democracy, and freedom of the press.
 Small, spontaneous gatherings to mourn Hu began on 15 April around the Monument to the People's Heroes at Tiananmen Square.
-On the same day, many students at Peking University (PKU) and Tsinghua University erected shrines and joined the gathering in Tiananmen Square in a piecemeal fashion.
-Small, organized student gatherings also took place in Xi'an and Shanghai on 16 April.
+On the same day, many students at Peking University (PKU) and Tsinghua University joined the gathering in Tiananmen Square in a piecemeal fashion.
+Small, organised student gatherings also took place in Xi'an and Shanghai on 16 April.
 On 17 April, students at the China University of Political Science and Law (CUPL) made a large wreath to commemorate Hu Yaobang.
 Its wreath-laying ceremony was on 17 April, and a larger-than-expected crowd assembled.
 At 5 pm, 500 CUPL students reached the eastern gate of the Great Hall of the People, near Tiananmen Square, to mourn Hu.
 The gathering featured speakers from various backgrounds who gave public orations commemorating Hu and discussed social problems.
 However, it was soon deemed obstructive to the Great Hall's operation, so police tried to persuade the students to disperse.

 Starting on the night of 17 April, three thousand PKU students marched from the campus towards Tiananmen Square, and soon nearly a thousand students from Tsinghua joined.
 Upon arrival, they soon joined forces with those already gathered at the square.
 As its size grew, the gathering gradually evolved into a protest, as students began to draft a list of pleas and suggestions (the Seven Demands) for the government: